Concordium/concordium-base/smart-contracts/docs/src/references/host-fns.rst

     Resize state to the new value (truncate if new size is smaller).

     :param i32 new_size: Pointer to read location
-    :return: 0 if this was unsuccesful (new state too big), or 1 if successful
+    :return: 0 if this was unsuccessful (new state too big), or 1 if successful
     :rtype: i32

+.. _host_function_chain_getters:

 Chain data
 ================================